Planck 2013 results. XIV. Zodiacal emission: Conclusion

-Just as material from asteroid collisions contributes to Zodiacal emission, material shed from comets must also contribute.
-As part of the HFI data reduction process, we mask out solar system objects which would cause ``noise'' in the final sky maps.
-We searched for comets as part of this process, but found only one (Christensen).
-For completeness, appendix~\ref{sec:Ast} presents this information, as it is not possible to extract from the data in the 2013 \Planck\ map release.
+Just as material from asteroid collisions contributes to zodiacal emission, material shed from comets must also contribute.
+As part of the HFI data reduction process, we mask out Solar System objects that would cause ``noise'' in the final sky maps.
+We searched for comets as part of this process, but found only one (Christensen; see Appendix~\ref{sec:Ast}).
 We have not yet detected extended tails of comets.

-One of the primary goals of the next stage of analyses, once this ``nearby'' IPD has been completely removed, will be to search for dust associated with the Kuiper Belt, or set limits upon it.